 OER are digital.
 Stay-at-home orders mean that online materials are the easiest to access.
-In addition, some strategies that students use to get access to print materials, such as relying on library reserve copies or sharing textbooks with other students, are unavailable or more difficult due to social distancing requirements.
+Some strategies that students use to get access to print materials, such as relying on library reserve copies or sharing textbooks with other students, are unavailable or more difficult due to social distancing requirements.

 OER offer permanent access.
 Students can get access to OER at any time, regardless of course registration or financial aid status, and can keep them after the course ends.
 OER can generally be downloaded to a local device, rather than needing to be read online, so students that lack stable Internet connections still have access to the material.
 Students who may have to drop classes due to illness, caregiving responsibilities, or financial issues won't lose any investment in course materials, and won't have to worry about repurchasing textbooks or new editions when they are able to re-enroll.

 OER are Open.
 The COVID-19 pandemic has created many challenges for students and educators, and there's considerable uncertainty about how long the crisis will last.
 Open licensing means minimal barriers and resilient access to course materials, regardless of how long remote teaching continues.

 If you are interested in exploring OER for any of your courses, please contact:

 Scholarly Communications Librarian

 Common to these definitions is the idea that OER are not only available at no cost, but that they can be modified, reused, and shared.
 David Wiley has described the permissions that define an open resource with the "5 Rs:"